Designed & produced by Éric McLewis

 Amazing Grace

-John Newton (1725-1807) wrote those lyrics published by Newton and William Cowper in 1779 (Olney Hymns) under the name of Faith's Review and Expectation.
+John Newton (1725-1807) wrote these lyrics in 1772; they were published by Newton and William Cowper in 1779 (Olney Hymns) under the name of Faith's Review and Expectation.

 Amazing Grace was finally adapted for bagpipe by the Royal Scots Dragoon Guards Pipe Band in 1972.